c0x12c/module-git-secret-protector/README.md

 # git-secret-protector

-`spartan-git_secret_protector` is a Python-based CLI tool designed to securely manage and protect sensitive files in your Git repositories.
+`spartan-git-secret-protector` is a Python-based CLI tool designed to securely manage and protect sensitive files in your Git repositories.
 It integrates with AWS Parameter Store to encrypt and decrypt secrets, ensuring that your sensitive data remains secure throughout your development process.

 ## Features